 Considerable work has gone into determining mechanisms for transmission of a signal to explain the teleconnections found throughout the Southern Hemisphere.
 Hoskins and Karoly (1981) found that an area of deep convection near the equator can act to create Rossby waves, which then propagate to high latitudes.
-It was then indicated that these Rossby waves can have a further effect on middle and high latitude storm tracks in turn, allowing larger effects at high latitudes from smaller changes in tropical sea surface temperatures (Held, 1989).
+It was then indicated that these Rossby waves can have a further effect on middle and high latitude storm tracks in turn, allowing larger effects at high latitudes from smaller changes in tropical sea surface temperatures (Held et al., 1989).
 Such wave trains are known as the Pacific North America (PNA) pattern in the Northern Hemisphere, and the Pacific South America (PSA) pattern in the Southern Hemisphere (Karoly, 1989).
 Though there was initially less evidence to support this designation, further investigation into the PSA pattern has indicated it has effects throughout the Southern Hemisphere (Harangozo, 2000; Mo and Higgins, 1998).
 While much of the literature focuses on the Amundsen-Bellingshausen Sea (ABS) region and much of West Antarctica, there is a distinct signal throughout East Antarctica (Houseago-Stokes and McGregor, 2000).
 More recently, mechanisms for variability in ENSO signals have been explored.
 Of particular interest for this study are investigations into the timing and extent of teleconnection patterns as well as the nonlinearities in those patterns.
-Often ENSO teleconnections in the region have been analyzed in a largely linear manner, despite strong evidence to indicate the presence of significant nonlinearities in many regions (Frauen, 2014).
+Often ENSO teleconnections in the region have been analyzed in a largely linear manner, despite strong evidence to indicate the presence of significant nonlinearities in many regions (Frauen et al., 2014).
 One such region of nonlinearities exists south of Australia and stretches into the Indian Ocean region.
 Surface area temperature signals throughout this region have been commented on in prior literature (Schneider et al., 2012) as potentially related to a coupling of SAM and ENSO during Austral Summer.
 This study has explored these regions in depth in an attempt to categorize the impact ENSO has on Antarctica during each phase of ENSO as well as, where viable, separate the impact of ENSO from that of SAM.

 Data and Methods

 Numerous reanalysis data sets have been analyzed to ensure broad agreement throughout both newer and older data sets.
-Though it is beyond the scope of this study to fully validate reanalyses these data sets have been compared with various Automatic Weather Stations (AWS) throughout Antarctica to ensure accuracy.
+Though it is beyond the scope of this study to fully validate reanalyses, these data sets have been compared with various Automatic Weather Stations (AWS) throughout Antarctica to ensure accuracy.
 More information on these stations can be found in Lazzara et al. (2012).
-Further, validation of older reanalyses indicates they are sufficiently accurate, during the time period, for the purposes of this study (Bromwich et al, 2004; Lejiang et al., 2010).
+Further, validation of older reanalyses indicates they are sufficiently accurate, during the time period, for the purposes of this study (Bromwich and Fogt , 2004; Lejiang et al., 2010).
 Validation of newer reanalysis data sets, particularly at high southern latitudes, are still necessary, but agreement with both weather station data and older reanalyses products indicates they are useful for expanding the data sets to capture as many events as possible.
 This section describes the primary data set utilized as well as the methodologies used to explore the data.
-Of particular interest is the European Center for Medium-Range Weather Forecasting (ECMWF) reanalysis - interim (ERA-Interim).
+Of particular interest is the European Centre for Medium-Range Weather Forecasting (ECMWF) reanalysis - interim (ERA-Interim).
 The Climate Forecast Reanalysis (CFSR), and ECMWF reanalysis 40 (ERA-40) have also been analyzed with the methods described in this study and there is large agreement between the reanalysis products with regard to the signals discussed, though these products capture less events.

 ERA-Interim